batden/equivoke/README.md

 ## Getting started

-Before using extol, you may need to install the git package on your system if it isn't already there.
+Before using equivoke, you may need to install the git package on your system if it isn't already there.

 Open a terminal window and type in the following: